Real-time speech translation with 2.8-second latency

 Text and audio output

-- Text: The complete translated text is returned in a response.audio_transcript.done event.
+- Text: The server streams incremental translated text through response.audio_transcript.text events; upon completion, the full translated text is returned in a response.audio_transcript.done event.

 - Audio: Incremental, Base64-encoded audio data is returned in response.audio.delta events.